Top Useful Smart Home Products

 Smart home temperature control: Ecobee Smart Thermostat

 Canadian-based Ecobee has been on the cutting edge of home temperature controls for a while now.
-The Smart Thermostat is voice controlled and connects to the Ecobee user-friendly app.
+The Smart Thermostat is voice-controlled and connects to the Ecobee user-friendly app.
 Additionally, it allows for various other third-party integration too.
 Ecobee claims up to 23% savings on annual energy costs.

-A smart power supply is a cheap and simple way to make your home ‘smarter’.
-Basically, a power board which connects to your WiFi.
+A smart power supply is a cheap and simple way to make your home smarter.
+Basically, a power board that connects to your WiFi.
 You’ll be able to control power to devices plugged into your smart power supply via your phone – an easy way to make things like lamps and ovens ‘smart’.
 For example, you can turn on a kettle at a certain time each morning remotely or turn a group of things off completely when you’re not home.

 Smart power supply: Belkin Wemo Insight Smart Plug

-Monitor your power use with energy usage reports, create schedules and connect with all big name tech companies.
+Monitor your power use with energy usage reports, create schedules and connect with all big-name tech companies.
 This device is super easy to install and use with the Wemo app available on iOS and Android.
 For parents, control users’ power supply and receive notifications when devices are in use.